Last Updated on by Admin

 Chromecast is a dongle that cost about $35 or less, and using it is simple.
 Just plug it in the HDMI port of your TV, connect it with your WiFi and cast apps straight to your big screen.
 There’s also a guest mode feature where your visitors won’t have to connect to your WiFi but can still share content.
 More details and purchasing is on its official page.
 You can also buy (cheaper) Chinese made dongles from sites like Aliexpress or other Chinese shopping sites.

 What is a set-top box?
-Wikipedia says its:
+Wikipedia says it is:

 ….an information appliance device that generally contains a TV-tuner input and displays output connected to a television set and an external source of signal, turning the source signal into content in a form that can then be displayed on the television screen or other display device.
 They are used in cable television, satellite television, and over-the-air television systems.

 This is a device that brings a different kind of content (or digital content) to your TV screens.
-This is what will be needed here in Nigeria, when our local channels go fully digital as they have proposed.
 These set-top boxes also support mirroring of your device screens to your TV’s .
 Apple TV for iOS lovers is a good example.
 It has a feature called Airplay for streaming iDevices to TV screens.

 There’s also another one called Roku which is multi-platform, supporting Androids, iOS, Windows 8 phones, Windows PC’s 8.1 and above, and any other hardware that supports mirroring.